-The Department for Levelling Up, Housing and Communities (DLUHC) makes the LGPS rules.
-It has not yet confirmed if it will allow members who qualify for protection to take their LGPS pension before age 57 from 6 April 2028 onwards.
+The Ministry of Housing, Communities and Local Government (MHCLG) makes the LGPS rules.
+It has not yet confirmed if it will allow members who qualify for protection to take their LGPSpension before age 57 from 6 April 2028 onwards.

-We will update this guide when DLUHC changes the Scheme rules to reflect the increase in the normal minimum pension age.
+We will update this guide when MHCLG changes the Scheme rules to reflect the increase in the normal minimum pension age.